 If there is ever a circumstance when the fellow is called in and the fellow does not feel comfortable with the patient situation or is unsure of the proper procedures required, THE FELLOW MUST CALL THE RETINA FACULTY ON CALL FOR THE NIGHT!
-The call will be covered by faculty if the fellow is away on vacation or a conference.
+The call will be covered by faculty if both fellow are away on vacation or a conference.

-Pager:
+Pager

 Fellows are loaned pagers at no charge through Ruby Memorial Hospital.
-These pagers have a range of approximately ten miles.
+These pagers have a range of approximately 10 miles.
+Fellows can also sign up for SPOK Mobile.
+This will allow pages to go to your cell phone if you are out of range.